Lurgold/PrismaticDetector/README.md

 ## 🔌 Setup
 Here is a complete guide to install the program :

-- <ins> Install Python</ins> : Go to the [Python Official Download Page](https://www.python.org/downloads/) and Download the Python Setup and launch the Setup and install.

 - <ins> Install Microsoft Edge</ins> : If Microsoft Edge is not Pre-Installed on your PC, go to the [Microsoft Edge Official Download Page](https://www.microsoft.com/en-us/edge/download?msockid=17fcb1d34e2c675212a0a7ec4fd366d3&form=MA13FJ) and Download the Microsoft Edge Setup and launch the Setup and install.
 Make sure to also restart your computer !